smartanthill/smartanthill2_0/docs/design-documents/smartanthill-overall-architecture.rst

 * **Operation**.
 Operation of Mass-market-oriented device is the same as operation of Hobbyist-oriented device.

-III.4 SmartAnthill protocol stack
+III.7 SmartAnthill protocol stack
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-SmartAnthill protocol stack is described in detail in a separate document, :ref:`saprotostack` .
+SmartAnthill protocol stack is described in detail in a separate document, :ref:`saprotostack`.